constantpass/ruggedclothes/STEPS.md

 # Migration Steps - Firebase to Shopify Hydrogen

-This document outlines the steps taken to migrate the T-Shirt Pump application from a Firebase-backed React application to a Shopify Hydrogen application.
+This document outlines the steps taken to migrate the Rugged application from a Firebase-backed React application to a Shopify Hydrogen application.

 ## 1. Project Setup